kuritsu/pozoledf-chef-repo/README.md

       - NODE_ROLE: k8s-controller

       *Check the last lines of output after running the script to learn how to add a worker node to the cluster.*
+    - Check the [k8s-controller](./roles/README.md#k8s-controller) guide for more details and post-install actions.
   - K8S worker node (x1+):
     - Run [scripts/install-chef-client.sh](https://github.com/kuritsu/pozoledf-chef-repo/tree/main/scripts/install-chef-client.sh), but before make sure you set the following environment variables: